mattsinc/heterosync/README.txt

 IISWC '17 VERSION
 -----------------

-The version used in our IISWC '17 paper assumes a unifed address space between the CPU and GPU.
+The version used in our IISWC '17 paper assumes a unified address space between the CPU and GPU.
 Thus, it does not require any copies.
-Moreover, this version is based on CUDA SDK 3.1, as this is the last version of CUDA that is fully supported by GPGPU-Sim as of the release.
-Later versions of CUDA allow additional C++ features, which may simplify the code or allow other optimizations.
+Moreover, this version is based on CUDA SDK 3.1 and HIP version 1.6, as this is the last version of CUDA that is fully supported by GPGPU-Sim and gem5, respectively, as of the release.
+Later versions of CUDA and HIP allow additional C++ features, which may simplify the code or allow other optimizations.
 Finally, this version is designed to run in the DeNovo ecosystem, which simulates a unified address space with multiple CPU cores and GPU CUs using a combination of Simics, GEMS, Garnet, and GPGPU-Sim.
 In this ecosystem, we assume a SC-for-DRF style memory consistency model.
 SC-for-DRF's ordering requirements are enforced by the epilogues and atomic operations.
 We assume that the epilogues will self-invalidate all valid data in the local (L1) caches and flush per-CU/core store buffers to write through or obtain ownership for dirty data.

-Similarly, to enforce the appropriate ordering requirements, we assume that the CUDA atomic operations have specific semantics:
+Similarly, to enforce the appropriate ordering requirements, we assume that the CUDA and HIP atomic operations have specific semantics:

 Atomic      | Reprogrammed? | Load Acquire | Store Release |  Unpaired  |
 atomicAdd   |               |              |               | X (LD, ST) |